 This article is broken into the following sections:

-- Saving Your Classifications
+- Save Your Classifications

-- Use Sort By to Assist With Classification
+- Use Sort By to Assist with Classification

-- Reusing Existing Categorization
+- Reuse an Existing Categorization

 - Create Additional Themes